lex-node/astroport-landing-page-1/docs/tc.md

 - transaction records on Terra relating to the Astroport Smart Contract System.

 The Site also offers interaction methods whereby the User can indicate a transaction the User would like to perform in connection with the Astroport Smart Contract System (such as swapping one token for another).
 When used in this way, the Site can generate a draft transaction message which the User can independently utilize in conjunction with a third-party wallet application or device to conduct transactions on Terra.

+All information and functionality available on the Site is subject to, and each User hereby acknowledges and agrees to accept and assume the risks and qualifications set forth in, the [Astroport Disclaimers and Disclosures](https://astroport.medium.com/astroport-disclaimers-38dee1f94300), as they may be updated from time to time.

 #### 1.2 About Astroport